-Metre and syllable limit are machines to make beautiful language.
-There are others, like that of actively thwarting metre and syllable limit.
-All of these machines routinely break down, when they are not understood as machines.
+Metre and syllable limit are machines to make beautiful language, or good poems.
+There are others, among them actively thwarting metre and syllable limit.
+These machines routinely break down, when they are not understood as machines.

 The wood gate is crisp